 What Has The Public’s Response To The Levy Been?

 There has been quite a bit of speculation and hypothesising since the announcement of the Apprenticeship Levy in the latter part of 2015.
-Many are in favour of apprenticeship schemes as an active, hands-on approach to combating youth unemployment whilst developing a young, experienced workforce across a wide array of business-types in both the private and public sector.
+Many are in favour of apprenticeship schemes as an active, hands-on approach to combating youth unemployment whilst developing a young, experienced workforce across a wide array of business types in both the private and public sectors.

 Some organisations will no doubt have organised pilot apprenticeship schemes for the 2016-17 financial year in order to get ahead of the Apprenticeship Levy by gaining access to government funding for their workforce.